jamesperet/j1x-blog/_posts/2015-09-12-gitlab-with-apache2.md

 ---
 layout: post
 title:  "Gitlab with apache2 and multiple websites"
+date:   2015-09-12 02:25:10
+last_modified_at:  2015-12-10 03:05:00
+excerpt: "How to configure Gitlab to use the Apache server instead of nginx"
+categories: Guides
+tags:  Linux, Git
+image:
+  feature: apache-gitlab.jpg
+  topPosition: 0px
+bgContrast: dark
+bgGradientOpacity: darker
+syntaxHighlighter: yes
+published: true
 ---

-This tutorial assumes you have a Ubuntu 14.04 droplet on Digital Ocean.
+This tutorial assumes you have a Ubuntu 14.04 droplet on Digital Ocean with 2GB of RAM.
+If you use a smaller droplet with 1Gb of RAM, GitLab will run out of memory some times and crash.
+With a smaller droplet, it will simply not work.

 The idea is to first install the Gitlab Omnibus package, install apache and configure gitlab to use the installed apache server instead of its default nginx server.

 ## Gitlab Omnibus Install